+BSAD394: Marketing

-BSAD394: Marketing (3 cr hrs) Product concepts from idea to delivery to the consumer will be examined.
+Product concepts from idea to delivery to the consumer will be examined.
 Pricing, promotion, distribution, and planning for the marketing effort will also be covered.
 Emphasis on being an informed consumer is included.
 Course procedures include oral and written communications, group interaction in class, and a group project.

-BSAD395: Corporate Finance (3 cr hrs) This course provides an introduction to the long-term and short-term investing and financing decisions required in the financial management of a business.
+BSAD395: Corporate Finance (3 cr hrs)

+This course provides an introduction to the long-term and short-term investing and financing decisions required in the financial management of a business.
 Course procedures include quantitative methods, oral and written communication, and group interaction in class.
+Prerequisites: MASC110, MASC115, SSC 110 and SSC 111.

-BSAD410: International Business (3 cr hrs) This course provides a framework for analyzing the competitive structure of industries and for formulating strategy within an international context.
+BSAD410: International Business (3 cr hrs)

+This course provides a framework for analyzing the competitive structure of industries and for formulating strategy within an international context.
 Study of foreign exchange, balance of payments, and the international monetary system are included.